-- 5.37 Contributions in line with the standards will be required for all additional new residential units.
-This includes most specialised types of housing including agricultural dwellings, affordable housing and staff accommodation. - 5.38 Replacement dwellings will not be required to make a provision unless additional units are being created.
-If additional units are being created then the net gain of units will be subject to providing a contribution. - 5.39 Extensions to dwellings will not be subject to making a provision unless where new units of accommodation are being created.
+5.49 Replacement dwellings will not be required to make a provision unless additional units are being created.
+If additional units are being created then the net gain of units will be subject to providing a contribution.

+5.50 Extensions to dwellings will not be subject to making a provision unless where new units of accommodation are being created.
 This is applied whether or not the unit is tied by condition to the main house, for example staff accommodation.
-Provision will not be sought where the unit is for a dependant relative, and a specific planning condition or obligation is attached, limiting the occupation's use to that purpose. - 5.40 Permissions for temporary mobile homes will not be expected to provide open space. - 5.41 It is accepted that certain development will not create demand for all elements of open space requirements.
+Provision will not be sought where the unit is for a dependant relative, and a specific planning condition or obligation is attached, limiting the occupation's use to that purpose.

+5.51 Permissions for temporary mobile homes will not be expected to provide open space., but provision may be sought from development of 11 or more permanent mobile homes.

+5.52 It is accepted that certain development will not create demand for all elements of open space requirements.
 For example the occupants of a sheltered housing scheme, nursing homes, hostel accommodation, where the occupancy is controlled, would not be expected to use all children's play areas.
 In these cases it would not be appropriate for the Council to apply that element of the standard.
-However, it is worth noting that although children's play areas may not be appropriate, there is an element of amenity area or communal space that could benefit residents of the new proposal.
+However, it is worth noting that although children's play areas may not be appropriate, there is an element of amenity space area or other forms of open space communal space that could benefit residents of the new proposal.
 Such cases will be considered individually on their own merits.

-Table 5.2 Summary of exceptions to open space contributions
+Table 5.3 Summary of exceptions to open space contributions

 Developments where the Council will seek to apply the play and outdoor sports space standard.
-Development that is likely to be considered exceptions to the play and outdoor playing space standards All new dwellings Replacement dwellings (on a one for one basis) i.e. no new additional units

-Dwelling gains resulting from new development Extensions and annexes within the curtilage of a main property for dependent relatives Conversion or part conversions creating additional independent residential units with separate facilities Sheltered housing schemes, nursing homes, controlled hostel accommodation Bedsit accommodation with shared facilities Temporary permission for mobile homes Permanent permission for mobile homes
+Development that is likely to be considered exceptions to the play and outdoor playing space standards All new residential dwellings development leading to a net addition of 11 or more dwelling Replacement dwellings (on a one for one basis) i.e. no new additional units Dwelling gains resulting from new development Extensions and annexes within the curtilage of a main property for dependent relatives Conversion or part conversions creating additional independent residential units with separate facilities (11 or more) Sheltered housing schemes, nursing homes, controlled hostel accommodation Bedsit accommodation with shared facilities resulting in 11 or more household spaces.
+Temporary permission for mobile homes Permanent permission for 11 or more mobile homes